-There are many parents who let their underage children, and friends, host parties, with alcohol present, and in Maryland these “cool” parents now run the risk of being SUED.
-This past week, Maryland’s highest court ruled that parents are held liable if they know underage drinking is happening in their house and an underage drinker gets hurt OR hurts someone else.
+There are many parents who let their underage children, and friends, host parties, with alcohol present, and in Maryland these “cool” parents now run the risk of being sued.
+Maryland’s highest court ruled that parents are held liable if they know underage drinking is happening in their house and an underage drinker gets hurt or hurts someone else.

 Usually the law mandates that only the individual themselves whether they are drunk or sober, are to be held responsible for their own conduct.
 But, an underage person consuming alcohol on an adult’s property with the adult’s complicity, is now being considered as an entirely different story.

 This change was intended to be a deterrent from adults giving alcohol to minors.

 The term “complicit” is a key aspect of this definition.
 This prohibits adults from “knowingly and willfully” letting drinking occur.
 In addition, parents are liable if they know underage drinking is happening in their house.
 Thus, parents whose children sneak into their home with alcohol would likely not be held responsible in court.

 “Underage persons are not solely responsible for drinking alcohol on an adult’s property because they are not competent to handle the effects of this potentially dangerous substance.”
 Judge Sally D. Adkins wrote.